This page has been created in response to numerous blogs, websites, and social media postings created by a cyber-stalker to ruin Randy’s reputation.

 Attacking her own mother

 Even Mary Cummins' own mother is not immune from her vindictive smear campaigns.
 In winter of 2013 Cummins decided to roll out a blistering internet attack on her mother, accusing her of "fraud," being a "tax cheat," "property tax fraud," "stealing," "forgery" (another one of her favorite accusations), "making illegal and unpermitted" additions to her home, etc., etc. Clinical psychologists can only speculate as to why Mary Cummins felt compelled to let the world know how much she hates her mother right before the holidays.
 (Interestingly, prior to this vicious attack Cummins had claimed that her mother was dead.)
-A team of volunteer amateur psychologists who have methodically researched and studied Mary Cummins on the internet and scientifically analyzed their findings have diagnosed three pathological conditions listed in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders).
+A team of volunteer amateur psychologists has methodically researched and studied Mary Cummins on the internet.
+After scientifically analyzing their findings they diagnosed three pathological conditions listed in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders).
 Their diagnoses are expertly documented and discussed in detail in a fascinating book Amanda is writing about Mary Cummins entitled "The Self-Destruction of a Morbid Cyber-Stalker."
 (Volume One is expected to be released in late summer 2014.)
 Sadly, on Thanksgiving Day 2013 when most normal people were enjoying time with their families Mary Cummins spent the day feverishly creating a new rambling blog attacking Amanda, her husband, Randy, a retired police officer in Pennsylvania, and an artist in New York, accusing all of them of "supporting animal cruelty," being "mentally ill," and "harassing, stalking and defaming me."
 Alas, Mary Cummins' regular victims--Amanda, her husband and Randy--are all too familiar with these standard ad nauseam accusations which are straight out of the cyber-stalker's playbook.
 Unfortunately, the police officer and the artist will have to learn how to live with being viciously attacked and defamed on the internet.

 Stalking a war hero in a nursing home?

 During a deposition this malicious cyber-stalker repeatedly asked Amanda where her elderly father lived and which nursing home he was in.
 Amanda, quite understandably, repeatedly refused to tell her.
 This caused Mary Cummins to angrily announce in frustration, "I reserve the right to depose Ms. Lollar again to get the name of the nursing home!!!"
-After the deposition Mary Cummins went back into her shack and bizarrely posted on the internet, “I have no desire to harass her dad in a nursing home.
+After the deposition Mary Cummins went back inside her shack and bizarrely posted on the internet, “I have no desire to harass her dad in a nursing home.
 I've known where he is living for over a year.”
 Amanda’s father had absolutely nothing to do with Mary Cummins or the lawsuit.
 Major Luther Lollar was a kind and gentle man, quietly spending the last part of his life in a nursing home.
 He was a highly decorated WWII and Vietnam combat veteran who had saved the lives of many fellow soldiers in battle.
 He was a true American hero and he was none of Mary Cummins' business.
 Why did this cyber-stalker want to know where Amanda's dad lived?
 Why did she go to the trouble a year earlier to find out where he lived?
 Mary Cummins' sinister announcement that she knew his location was clearly intended as a threat.
 This deranged cyber-stalker's sick obsession with Amanda's loving, vulnerable father terrified Amanda, especially given another unrelated post where Mary Cummins crowed, “I have a gun with hollow points; I bought this one for shooting at close range; I can instantly drop someone with this gun and these bullets.”
 Amanda had no way of knowing what this depraved lunatic had in mind for her disabled dad.

 Punishing the Texas judge

 This cyber-stalker does not tolerate judges who rule against her.
 Even the highly-respected judge who presided over the Texas trial did not escape her rage.
-Not content with attacking Judge Brigham on the internet, Mary Cummins publicly posted a six-page rambling complaint that she said she filed against him with the Texas State Commission on Judicial Conduct almost a year after the trial.
+In addition to attacking Judge Brigham on the internet, Mary Cummins publicly posted a six-page rambling complaint that she said she filed against him with the Texas State Commission on Judicial Conduct almost a year after the trial.
 Cummins' complaint was nothing more than another one of her sociopathic rants, full of lies intended to ruin the judge.
 Needless to say, after investigating her frivolous complaint, the Judicial Commission promptly dismissed it.
 As usual, this prompted the cyber-stalker to ramp up her vicious smear campaign against the judge to punish him for ruling against her.
-In addition to publishing new information and commentary about Judge Brigham's marriage and divorce, Mary Cummins' latest blogs blather about him "cheating in court," "committing fraud upon the court," etc. It should be noted that Judge Brigham has served as an FBI agent, county judge, district judge, and court of appeals justice and has received numerous prestigious awards recognizing his integrity, knowledge of the law and distinguished service as a jurist.
+In addition to publishing new information and commentary about Judge Brigham's marriage and divorce, Mary Cummins' blogs blather about him "cheating in court," "committing fraud upon the court," etc. It should be noted that Judge Brigham has served as an FBI agent, county judge, district judge, and court of appeals justice and has received numerous prestigious awards recognizing his integrity, knowledge of the law and distinguished service as a jurist.

 Punishing California Judge Goodson